HackYourFuture/post-grad-ed/Week1/README.md

 In this bi-weekly assignment, you're asked to pick a technical assignment from [this list](./../technical-assignments/w1-w2) and work on it for two weeks.
 Be sure you and your team member agree on the same one.

 The first week will be dedicated to finishing the complete assignment.
-The second will be used to add at least 3 features on top of the application you've build.
+The second will be used to add at least 3 features on top of the application you've built.

 Doing this will help you become familiar with the process and give you a sense of what companies are expecting you to be able to do.

 Follow the instructions:

 - Pick a technical assignment from the first [folder](./../technical-assignments/w1-w2).
 Take one that's challenging enough for you to spend 2 weeks on (ask your mentor for help if needed)
-- Make a plan of action of how you're going to approach this assignment (use the aforementioned resources and do your own research)
+- Make a plan of action of how you're going to approach this assignment (use the aforementioned resources and do your own research) - Share this plan on the PGP general channel.
+Include in the planning which additional features you will develop on the second week.
 - Complete the assignment before **this FRIDAY 23.59 CET**.
-In the meanwhile you can already start thinking about features you'd like to add
-- Discuss with your classmate whenever you're stuck

 One tip before you start: imagine doing this for a real company.
 Because that's the only way you'll train yourself to take it seriously.
-(And maybe it will even lead to opportunities...)
+(And maybe it will even lead to opportunities...).
+Also don't forget to check the Technical Assignment Tips for HackYourFuture Graduates document mentioned above as it explains what you need to take into account when planning and finishing your technical assignment.

 ### 5. Questionnaire I